May 10, 2013

 aggregate demand (C + I + G + EN )

-economic activity, and concerns about consumer, business, and
+and future economic activity, and concerns about consumer,

-B. Investment is business spending on capital goods, inventory, and
+B. Investment is business spending on capital goods, inventory

-and the level of technology required to maintain a desired competitive
+rates, and the level of technology required to maintain a desired

 2. Investment spending tends to be somewhat volatile.